 Panasonic Leica Summilux 15mm f/1.7 review

-At the end of 2013, Panasonic announced a new lens designed for their micro 4/3 cameras, in association with Leica: the Panasonic Leica DG Summilux 15mm f/1.7.
-Almost a wide angle lens, it is the only prime lens in the Summilux range that doesn’t offer an f/1.4 aperture.
-Although we have recently been releasing Sony E-mount reviews, I thought that it might be useful to review micro 4/3 mount lenses before selling them.
-Please note that this lens can be installed on both Panasonic and Olympus micro 4/3 bodies, as the micro 4/3 mount is shared by both brands, although some restrictions, mentioned later, make it less suitable for Olympus bodies.
-Here is our full page detailing all current Micro 4/3 cameras.
+In March 2014, Panasonic officially announced a new lens designed for Micro 4/3 cameras in partnership with Leica: the Panasonic Leica DG Summilux 15mm f/1.7.
+Almost a wide-angle lens, it is the only prime lens in the Summilux range that doesn’t offer an f/1.4 aperture.
+Although we have been publishing Sony E-mount reviews recently, I thought it would be useful to review a few Micro 4/3 lenses before selling them.
+Please note that this lens can be mounted on both Panasonic and Olympus Micro 4/3 bodies, since the Micro 4/3 mount is shared by both brands, although a few restrictions, mentioned later, make it less suitable for Olympus bodies.
+Here is our full page covering all current Micro 4/3 cameras.

-When I was using DLSR cameras, there was a big weight and size difference between that gear and the micro 4/3 gear.
-With the Sony A7 mirrorless cameras, the difference in weight and size of the cameras has been reduced, and now that it is easier to find very compact and light E-mount lenses, the micro 4/3 format is less attractive from my point of view, even if it remains interesting.
+When I was using DSLR cameras, there was a clear weight and size difference between that gear and my Micro 4/3 setup.
+With Sony A7 mirrorless cameras, the size and weight gap between bodies has narrowed, and now that very compact, lightweight E-mount lenses are easier to find, the Micro 4/3 format feels a little less compelling to me, even if it is still interesting.

-Here I’ll present a review of this Panasonic 15mm f/1.7 attached to a Panasonic G90, a 20MP mirrorless micro 4/3 camera, which is among the most recent micro 4/3 cameras.
-There will be few brick walls or curves, which only serve to illustrate optical defects.
-I’ll be providing a more ” field ” oriented review.
+Here, I’ll review this Panasonic 15mm f/1.7 mounted on a Panasonic G90, a 20MP Micro 4/3 mirrorless camera.
+There will be very few brick walls or charts, which mainly serve to illustrate optical defects.
+Instead, I’ll be offering a more field-oriented review.
+On that note, I have also just published a full review of the Panasonic G90.

-The images displayed were shot in RAW format and developed in DxO Photolab 5, set to standard color rendering with optical defects corrections enabled, except to show these defects and in the gallery images.
+The images shown were shot in RAW and developed in DxO PhotoLab 5, using the standard color rendering profile with optical defect corrections enabled, except when those defects are being shown and in the gallery images.

-Against this lens, we can look at the 17mm f/1.8 from Olympus and both the 14mm f/2.5 and the 20mm f/1.7 from Panasonic.
-The 14mm and 20mm Panasonic lenses were designed to be very light, and above all, very compact.
-They’re what we call “pancake” lenses, and they’re so compact that they can be confused with body caps.
-The Olympus 17mm is, in my opinion, the most direct comparison, for a lower price than the 15mm f/1.7.
+The most obvious alternatives are the Olympus 17mm f/1.8 and Panasonic’s 14mm f/2.5 and 20mm f/1.7.
+The Panasonic 14mm and 20mm lenses were designed to be very light and, above all, extremely compact.
+They are what we call “pancake” lenses, and they are so small that they can almost be mistaken for body caps.
+In my opinion, the Olympus 17mm is the most direct comparison, and it costs less than the 15mm f/1.7.

-This 15mm is quite special, designed for street photography, with some features not common in this format.
-Equivalent to a 30mm on a full frame sensor, it is a fairly standard focal length, close to 28 and 35mm, often preferred by street photographers.
-The maximum aperture is also quite large, but, on the other hand, it’s quite common on micro 4/3 lenses, as the size of the sensor allows larger apertures without increasing the diaphragm too much on this kind of focal length.
-The recent Panasonic and Olympus cameras generally benefit from stabilization on the sensor, and the combination of the two makes it possible to reduce the exposure time while avoiding movement blur, and to limit the ISO increase to get better image quality.
+This 15mm is a fairly special lens, designed for street photography, with a few features that are not that common in this format.
+Equivalent to 30mm on a full-frame sensor, it offers a fairly standard focal length, close to the 28mm and 35mm views often favored by street photographers.
+The maximum aperture is also fairly wide, although that is quite common on Micro 4/3 lenses, since the smaller sensor makes it possible to offer faster apertures without making the diaphragm too large at this type of focal length.
+Recent Panasonic and Olympus cameras generally benefit from in-body stabilization, and that helps you use slower shutter speeds while avoiding motion blur, limiting the need to raise the ISO and helping preserve image quality.

 Ergonomics, design and handling

-Panasonic’s association with Leica often leads to very nice lenses.
-This 15mm benefits from very good quality metal construction, more dense than plastic, but still managing to control the weight.
-Weighing only 115g, it will fit on any micro 4/3 body.
+Panasonic’s partnership with Leica often results in very nice lenses.
+This 15mm benefits from a high-quality metal build, denser than plastic but still impressively lightweight.
+At only 115g, it will feel at home on just about any Micro 4/3 body.

-The lens features 3 aspherical lenses and a nano-coating to ensure a high level of detail.
-The 7-blade diaphragm obviously offers a very round bokeh at large apertures, but quickly becomes polygonal at medium apertures.
+The lens includes 3 aspherical elements and a nano coating to help deliver a high level of detail.
+Its 7-blade diaphragm naturally produces fairly round bokeh at wider apertures, but it quickly becomes more polygonal at medium apertures.

-As with all Panasonic lenses made in association with Leica, it has an aperture ring.
-Be careful, however—it will not work if you attach the lens to an Olympus camera.
-You will have to change the aperture with the dial on the body, as with any other lens without a ring.
-The aperture ring is notched by 1/3 EV and is quite small, which is normal given the length of the lens, but it’s nice to use.
+As with all Panasonic lenses made in partnership with Leica, it has an aperture ring.
+Be careful, though: it will not work if you mount the lens on an Olympus camera.
+In that case, you will have to change the aperture using the dial on the camera body, just as you would with any lens without an aperture ring.
+The ring clicks in 1/3 EV steps and is quite small, which is normal given the length of the lens, but it is pleasant to use.

-The focus ring is not very large either, but it is quite smooth, and you can turn it easily with a finger.
-There’s also an AF/MF switch on the side.
-The lens hood is also atypical, being rectangular and therefore can’t be flipped to reduce the space it takes up in your bag, but the cap can be placed on both the front of the lens and the lens hood, which is quite convenient.
-The presence of a focus ring and an aperture ring on such a short lens is a challenge for the manufacturer, and also for the photographer.
-In fact, even without big fingers, it’s tricky to manipulate one without moving the other.
-I personally had to change the focus quite often while I was changing the aperture.
+The focus ring is not very large either, but it is smooth enough and easy to turn with one finger.
+There is also an AF/MF switch on the side.
+The lens hood is unusual too: it is rectangular, so it cannot be reversed to save space in your bag, but the cap can be attached both to the front of the lens and to the hood, which is quite convenient.
+Fitting both a focus ring and an aperture ring onto such a short lens is a challenge for the manufacturer, but also for the photographer.
+Even without particularly large fingers, it is easy to move one ring while trying to adjust the other.
+Personally, I ended up changing focus quite often while adjusting the aperture.

 Autofocus

-As a lens designed for reportage or street photography, Panasonic had to ensure that the autofocus had good reactivity and, especially, good discretion.
+As a lens designed for reportage or street photography, the autofocus had to be responsive and, just as importantly, discreet.
 The AF reacts very quickly and quietly.
 In AF-S mode, focusing is fast and accurate.
-It’s a real joy to walk along the street with this lens: we point, we focus and we shoot in less than a second!
+It is a real pleasure to walk through the street with this lens: you point, focus, and shoot in less than a second!

-In AF-C mode, things are a bit different, but the lens has little to do with it.
-Indeed, it still acquires the subject quickly and quietly, but starts pumping as soon as it has to follow it.
-This is due to Panasonic’s AF system, limited to contrast detection, which, although efficient for this technology, requires regular back and forth in front of and behind the subject.
-This doesn’t necessarily prevent it from hitting the right spot when you trigger the shutter, but makes its use very disturbing during shooting.
+In AF-C mode, things are a little different, but the lens itself is not really to blame.
+It still acquires the subject quickly and quietly, but it starts pumping as soon as it has to track it.
+This comes from Panasonic’s autofocus system, which is limited to contrast detection.
+Although it works well for this type of technology, it still requires regular back-and-forth movements in front of and behind the subject.
+That does not necessarily prevent the camera from focusing correctly when you press the shutter, but it can be very distracting while shooting.

-To summarize, if you want better AF tracking, this lens will work better on an Olympus camera with phase detection like the E-M5 III or the recent OM-1, but you’ll have to say goodbye to the option to change the aperture with the aperture ring.
-If you are not looking to follow a particular subject, you can attach it to any camera, and it will be very efficient.
+To sum up, if you want better AF tracking, this lens will work better on an Olympus camera with phase detection, such as the E-M5 III or the recent OM-1 Mark II, but you will have to give up changing the aperture with the lens ring.
+If you are not trying to track a specific subject, you can mount it on any compatible camera and it will be very effective.

 Image quality

-The quality is good, but the Leica grip may give us hope for better.
-Indeed, the center is a bit soft before f/2.8, and the edges even more, especially at the ends.
-It’s better to stop down to f/4 to get the greatest consistency.
-Diffraction starts to be perceived from f/8 and ruins the sharpness at f/11, and even more at f/16.
-Nevertheless, the overall image quality remains good enough in many cases.
-However, in order to get the most out of the 20MP of recent micro 4/3 cameras, it will be better to stay in a range between f/4 and f/5.6 in reportage conditions.
-In the case where the subject is really central, we can use a larger aperture, like f/2.8.
+Image quality is good, although the Leica name may lead you to expect a little more.
+The center is slightly soft before f/2.8, and the edges even more so, especially toward the corners.
+It is better to stop down to f/4 for the most consistent results.
+Diffraction starts to appear from f/8 and hurts sharpness at f/11, and even more at f/16.
+Even so, the overall image quality remains good enough in many situations.
+To get the most out of the 20MP sensor in recent Micro 4/3 cameras, however, it is better to stay between f/4 and f/5.6 in reportage-style conditions.
+If your subject is really centered, you can use a wider aperture, such as f/2.8.

-Here is a picture of my test scene below.
+Here is a photo of my test scene.

-Here is a 100% crop of my test image in the center of the image at different apertures.
-You just have to move the mouse over the different apertures to change the image (it’s magic!).
+Here is a 100% crop from the center of my test image at different apertures.
+Just move your mouse over the different aperture values to change the image (it’s magic!).

 Bokeh

-The bokeh is not particularly soft, but you will have to be relatively close to the subject to get a pronounced blur and a shallow depth of field.
-In this case, however, it will be possible to highlight your subject against the background quite well.
+The bokeh is not especially soft, and you need to be fairly close to your subject to get a pronounced blur and shallow depth of field.
+In that situation, however, it is still possible to separate your subject from the background quite nicely.

 Distortion